 Looking for information on the new health care law?
 Here are some frequently asked questions that may be helpful.
-If you are an organization helping people find information on new insurance options, please visit our Advocates page.

 Questions about getting covered?
 Click on a category below to get started:

 Health Care Law Basics

 Q. How does the health care law protect people like me?

 Q. What are the new options for getting covered?

 Q. What new responsibilities are included in the law?

 Q. What happens to me if I do not have insurance?

 Q. Is anyone excused from the individual mandate?